 Top tips for cats

-Cats can become quite skittish if alarmed so for their own safety, keep indoors and ensure cat flaps etc are locked so they cannot escape outside and onto a road if spooked.
 Give them plenty of hiding spots, place cardboard boxes with a blanket in in quiet areas of your home.
 If your cat prefers to hide under the bed for example, leave them be.
 Trying to control where they hide will cause more stress, so do not confine them to one room, but allow them to choose where they feel the safest.
-Keep windows and curtains closed once a storm is underway, and ensure your pet is microchipped with details up to date, just in case.
-There are many complimentary calming aids available for cats such as:

 • Feliway diffusers and sprays – they release a calming pheromone to help relax and calm your cat.
 Remember to use the diffusers in an area they spend most time in and away from radiators.
 Sprays can be used on bedding or scratching towers where they spend their time.

-• Pet Remedy - a natural calming aid that’s uses Valarian and is available in different forms
+• Pet Remedy - a natural calming aid that’s uses Valarian and is available in different forms.

 • Zylkene and Yucalm - good examples of natural calming agents given daily by mouth or in food and can be used alone or in conjunction with another mode of calming such as Feliway.